-Description Return the name of an element in an aggregate object, without the name of the object's name prepended. Туре STRING STRING Arguments 1 OBJECT the element of an aggregate object (e.g., a WaterUser within an AggDiversionSite) whose name is to be returned.
+Description Return th e name of an element in an aggregate object, without the name of the object's name prepended. Туре STRING TRING Arguments Туре pe Meaning 1 OBJECT the element of an aggregate object (e.g., a WaterUser within an AggDiversionSite) whose name is to be returned.
 Evaluation The function returns the name of the element object.
 Comments This function returns only the name of the element itself, without the name of the parent aggregate object.
 If the full name is desired, then one may use the built-in RPL operation STRINGIFY.
-If the object argument is not an element of an aggregate object, then the run is aborted with an error.
+If the obj ect argument is not an element of an aggregate object, then the run is aborted with an error.